FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Commands with this syntax are executed for the number of players participating in the server.

 ### `{playerName}` or `{player}` (both are the same)
-It will be replaced with the name of the player who caused this command to be triggered.
+Replaced with the name of the player who caused this command to be triggered.

 ### `{playerIndex}`
 Replace this command with the participating player listing number of the player who caused this command to be triggered.